Supporting Younger Veterans Grants Program

 Please note that arrangements may be different for other DVA grant programs, as their rounds operate differently.
 Visit each programs' page for more information.

 This advice will be updated if there are changes in the future.

-Supporting Younger Veterans Grants are to assist younger veterans as they leave the Australian Defence Force and integrate back into civilian life, with all the challenges that accompany that unique transition.
+The Supporting Younger Veteran (SYV) Grants program is designed to support the needs of younger veterans (military service post-1999) as they leave the Australian Defence Force and integrate back into civilian life.

 Two categories of grants are available under the SYV program:

 - Small Grants – Grants up to $50,000 are available for local, community-based projects and activities.
 These grants are for practical projects and activities that support the needs of younger veterans and their families as they leave the Australian Defence Force and integrate back into civilian life.
 The vast majority of grants offered under the 2020-21 grant opportunity are for Small Grants

 - Large Grants - At the discretion of the decision maker, a small number of Large Grants of up to $150,000 are available for projects that deliver wellbeing support services and activities of broad scale benefit to the younger veteran community.